JavaScript Disabled

 What are cookies?

-Cookies are anonymous and do not collect personal information such as your name or email address and if you are uncomfortable with the use of them most browsers permit users to opt-out of receiving them.
+Cookies are anonymous and do not collect personal information like your name or email address and if you are uncomfortable with the use of them most browsers permit users to opt-out of receiving them.
 You can delete cookies from your system after your visit.

 Rarely, cookies can be employed for malicious or over zealous marketing purposes.
-We take great care to ensure our cookies and those issued by third-party plug-ins used in this website are used for your benefit and to meet our legitimate business purposes.
+I take great care to ensure the site cookies and those issued by third-party plug-ins are used for your benefit and to meet our legitimate business purposes.

 How cookies are baked

-Unless you have adjusted your browser setting so that it will refuse cookies, our website will issue cookies as soon as you visit our site and by using the Experience Learning Too Limited website you agree that we may places these on your system or device.
+Unless you have adjusted your browser setting so that it will refuse cookies, the site will issue cookies as soon as you visit it.
+By using the site you agree that we may places these on your system or device.

-There are two types of cookies in use on this website:
+There are two types of cookies in use on this site:

 • Session cookies are deleted from your computer when you close your browser

-• Persistent cookies remain stored on your computer until deleted, or until they reach their expiry date.
+• Persistent cookies remain stored on your computer until deleted, or until they reach their expiration date.

 Reporting rotten cookies

-If you discover unsavoury cookies are issued during the use of our website or our third-party plug-ins, then please tell us so we can take action promptly.
+If you discover any unsavoury cookies issued during the use of the site or our third-party plug-ins, then please tell us so we can take action promptly.

 Cookies known in use on this website